|Nutrition Facts (per serving)|

 Distribute the cooked spelt, shrimp, and sliced beets evenly over the lettuce in the bowls, then sprinkle evenly with the thyme leaves.

 Drizzle over the vinegar and olive oil, and serve.

 Note: This will make extra cooked spelt, but it’s nice to have later in the week in pilafs, soups and stews.
 Soak 1 cup spelt grains in water to cover overnight.
 Drain the spelt.
-Bring three cups of water or broth to a simmer in a medium-sized pot over medium high heat, add the drained spelt, and simmer for about 1 hour until the spelt is tender.
+Bring 3 cups of water or broth to a simmer in a medium-sized pot over medium-high heat, add the drained spelt, and simmer for about 1 hour until the spelt is tender.